Justin Morneau: Marriage and family

 Morneau married Minnesota native Krista Martin on January 10, 2009, at Landmark Center in St. Paul, Minnesota.
 The couple have five children.

 Morneau purchased a house in his hometown of New Westminster.
 His house is just four blocks from Queen's Park, where he grew up playing hockey and baseball.
 As a homesick minor leaguer in Florida, he would log onto a Vancouver radio station online to hear the weather and traffic reports and wonder what his friends were up to back home.

 Morneau's family is well known in New Westminster.
 On February 2, 2008, the city honored him by renaming Moody Park Diamond #5 to Justin Morneau Field.
 Morneau Field is located just 25 km from a field named for one of Morneau's idols, Larry Walker Field, located in the nearby city of Maple Ridge.

 Morneau is superstitious.
-For much of his career, he wore number 33 to honor his idol, former NHL goaltender Patrick Roy.
+For much of his career, he wore number 33 to honor his idol, former Colorado Avalanche goaltender Patrick Roy.
 As a young hockey player, he would refuse to leave the car for hockey games until the clock read :33 minutes past the hour.
 (He actually appears as an Easter egg in the NHL video game, NHL 2K8, playing his junior position of goaltender.)
 Morneau had a superstitious routine on game days in Minnesota.
 Before each home game, Morneau stopped by the same Jimmy John's on Grand Avenue in St. Paul, Minnesota, and ordered the same sandwich from the menu — a Turkey Tom with no sprouts.
 Later, he drank a slurpee from a slurpee machine in the Twins' clubhouse made of one-half Mountain Dew, one-half red or orange flavor.

 The Justin Morneau Foundation was established by Morneau himself and his wife, Krista, to support underprivileged communities with an emphasis on those where the Morneaus have lived.

-Over a span of four years, (2008–2011) Morneau mailed more than 200 personalized holiday gifts to Twins employees, including the Target Field grounds crew.
+Over a span of four years (2008–2011), Morneau mailed more than 200 personalized holiday gifts to Twins employees, including the Target Field grounds crew.